Updated on December 22nd, 2023

-You do not need to be an expert to get started, but you do need to account for timing issues related to acquiring and setting up equipment and, of course, getting your first bees.
+You do not need to be an expert to get started, but you need to account for timing issues related to acquiring and setting up equipment and, of course, getting your first bees.

 Affiliate Disclosure: BeekeepingForNewbies.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.

 When To Start Beekeeping

-Your first beekeeping season will take flight in the spring when your honey bees arrive, and you install them in a beehive.
+When your honey bees arrive, your first beekeeping season will take flight in the spring, and you install them in a beehive.

-However, because of the initial learning curve and the need to order bees and equipment in advance, beginning beekeepers should start no later than the fall, with a plan to be managing your first beehives the following spring.
+However, because of the initial learning curve and the need to order bees and equipment in advance, beginning beekeepers should start no later than the fall, with a plan to manage your first beehives the following spring.

 Share this Image On Your Site